weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ```

 :::info Where did the vectors come from?
-Weaviate used the OpenAI API key to generate a vector embedding for each object during import.
+Weaviate used the Cohere API key to generate a vector embedding for each object during import.
 During the query, Weaviate similarly converted the query (`biology`) into a vector.

 As we mentioned above, this is optional.
 See [Starter Guide: Bring Your Own Vectors](/developers/weaviate/starter-guides/custom-vectors.mdx) if you would prefer to provide your own vectors.
 :::